jdhao/blog_source/python_can_got_env_variable_value.md

 But why?
 What is the difference here?
 This is in fact a bit complexer than what I think.

-# Bash builtin and external commands
+# Bash built-in and external commands

-First, we need to know that, when Bash executes commands, it treats the builtin and external commands differently.
-Builtin commands are those that are, literally, built into the Bash executable.
+First, we need to know that, when Bash executes commands, it treats the built-in and external commands differently.
+Built-in commands are those that are, literally, built into the Bash executable.
 External commands are those commands that are not part of the Bash shell.

-When Bash executes builtin commands, it does not create a new process.
+When Bash executes built-in commands, it does not create a new process.
 When it executes external commands, it will create a new shell and then execute the external commands.
 The new shell will inherit the environment variables of its parent shell (see [here](https://askubuntu.com/q/428458/768311) on why Bash